dxnnv/Prism/README.md

 # Prism

-Gives players awesome **gradients for their display names** with a slick in-game GUI, PlaceholderAPI support, and a tidy config/messages setup.
+Gives players awesome **gradients for their display names** with a slick in-game GUI and PlaceholderAPI support.

 > **Tested / built for:** Paper 1.21.x • Java 21 • Kotlin
 > Latest: **2.0.0** (July 3, 2025)